-The research team found that their study model could be applied in the U.S., U.K., and Italy, with only minor adjustments in likelihood of person-to-person transmission within each of the four main population categories.
+The research team found that their study model could be applied in the U.S., U.K., and Italy, with only minor adjustments in the likelihood of person-to-person transmission within each of the four main population categories.
 Population density accounted for most of those differences, explaining why cities like Wuhan and New York saw the disease spread more rapidly.

-One of the study’s key findings was that face masks and social distancing were not enough to reverse upward trend of the disease.
-Wuhan only saw reversal in COVID-19 infection rates after adding contact tracing and strict quarantines to their containment policy.
+One of the study’s key findings was that face masks and social distancing were not enough to reverse the upward trend of the disease.
+Wuhan only saw a reversal in COVID-19 infection rates after adding contact tracing and strict quarantines to their containment policy.
 Further, they found that if no quarantine was implemented and the disease was allowed to spread unchecked, over 10 million people in Wuhan alone — or about 91 percent of the population — would become infected before the population would achieve herd immunity.
 “Starting mass quarantine and case isolation earlier greatly improves the effectiveness of disease suppression and also demands fewer health care resources,” Dr. Baoguo said.

 Another important finding was that quarantine must be implemented at a rate of at least 50 percent, and a maximum of 10 weeks after the start of a COVID-19 outbreak to have a chance at reversing the infection rate.
-If less that 40 percent of the population remains quarantined or the quarantine begins more than 11 weeks after onset of the outbreak, it is too late, the study says.
+If less than 40 percent of the population remains quarantined or the quarantine begins more than 11 weeks after the onset of the outbreak, it is too late, the study says.